How to Fix: Wi-Fi Doesn’t Have a Valid IP Configuration

 Step #3

-If after resetting your DNS server to its default settings did not fix the valid IP configuration error has been fixed, continue to the next method.
+If resetting your DNS server to its default settings did not fix the valid IP configuration error has been fixed, continue to the following method.

 Fix #4: Uninstall Wireless Network Adapter

-If you have a faulty wireless network adapter driver, it can cause an invalid IP configuration error and not have any wireless connection.
-To fix the issue, you can try to uninstall wireless adapter driver.
+A faulty wireless network adapter driver can cause an invalid IP configuration error and not have any wireless connection.
+You can try to uninstall the wireless adapter driver to fix the issue.
 This method will remove the faulty network driver for one of your network adapters, and Windows should then automatically install a good version of it.

 Step #1